waltergcc/42-inception/README.md

 1. Select install
 2. then follow the normal installation steps, choosing region, user, password, etc. Nothing special here.
 3. In the partition menu, select the guided - use entire disk - LVM
-4. After that, Partition disks: var/ temp/ home/ partitions and Confirm it.
+4. After that, select separate var/ tmp/ home/ partitions and Confirm it.
 5. In the software selection, select only XFCE, Webserver, SSH server and standard system utilities.
 6. In the GRUB menu, select yes and select the disk that you created.
 7. At the end, your VM will reboot with the debian installed.